bootchk/sleepSyncAgent/README.md

 Todo:

     - testing with many units
+    - RTOS work thread with work queues in and out
     - fleshing out corners of algorithm: dropping out, adjusting mergers in progress, etc.
     - other platforms
     - broadcast mesh:  relay sync to cliques that can't hear my master.
 No addressing or routes, just hop count